steve4744/ParkourTopTen/README.md

 * Restart your server - this will create the default (initially empty) config.yml

 ## Notes
-1. You must have Parkour 4.2 (to be released soon) or above for the heads to auto update as it depends on a custom event introduced in 4.2.
+1. You must have Parkour 4.2 or above for the heads to auto update as it depends on a custom event introduced in 4.2.
 ParkourTopTen will produce a heads display on earlier versions of Parkour but they will not auto-update.
+2. The legacy version (1.4) of ParkourTopTen (for Minecraft versions 1.8 to 1.12.2) will not work with Parkour 5.3.
+Download version 1.4.1 from the Releases tab.
-2. You may occasionally get a skull in place of a player head.
+3. You may occasionally get a skull in place of a player head.
 In this case, run "/ptt remove" and "/ptt create (course)" again.
 This will usually fix it.
-3. Remember to protect the heads display using Worldguard or some other tool.
+4. Remember to protect the heads display using Worldguard or some other tool.
-4. If you prefer the player heads to sit directly on top of the block rather than suspended, then place a skull on each of the blocks before running the create command.
+5. If you prefer the player heads to sit directly on top of the block rather than suspended, then place a skull on each of the blocks before running the create command.

 ## Acknowledgements